ccw0530/Room-Occupancy-Detection/README.md

 Use Temperature, Relative Humidity, Light, CO2 and Humidity Ratio to detect room occupancy

 Removed time as variable for the analysis

+You can have a very first though that CO2 and Light would be the import factors for the prediction.
+Also, CO2 (human breathing) and lights could affect the temperature and therefore these three factors should be the most vital features

 Below is the correlation among other variables

 ![Image of companies distribution](https://github.com/ccw0530/Room-Occupancy-Detection/blob/main/Correlation.png)

 As 'Huminity' has relatively low correlation with 'Occupancy' and thus it is dropped in the dataset